 Here is what has worked for them:

-- Domain offers a support program that provides an upgrade to the latest version and provides a managed service for Agile PLM application support.
-We free the client from further investment into old technology in order to focus on future technologies for both personnel and application infrastructure.
+Domain Systems offers a support program that provides an upgrade to the latest version and provides a managed service for Agile PLM application support.
+We free the client from further investment into old technology to focus on future technologies for both personnel and application infrastructure.

 The key benefit to this approach is to maximize ROI on a mature PLM while securing time to make the best decision for the client over the next year or two.
 This balanced strategy reduces risk from hastiness and encourages corporate alignment for maximum longevity of the next investment.
 Costs are reduced by creating a more reliable plan that can thoroughly be examined for efficiency.